 If your heart cries out “I just wanna live while I’m alive”, if your heart is crying out for fulfilment, take note that although this world offers much we will not find fullness of life in the things of this world; money, social-lives, relationships, big houses and fancy cars.

 The only place we can find true fullness of life is in the person who created life, is the person who offers life, is in the person who brings truthfulness and grace, is the person who has life in His very being and that person is Jesus Christ.

 It is a life that brings pure love from a perfect God.
 So, if you are today crying out in your heart of hearts for some kind of fulfilment in this world, join with me in praying the following prayer and remember that in Jesus Christ there is always life and always life in abundance.

 Loving Jesus, I thank you that you came into this world so that I may have a full and complete life in you, that I may have a full and complete relationship with you, that I may receive a love from you that can never be broken by anything in this world.

 Forgive me for the things I have done wrong that have hurt you and others.
 Bringer of life I want you to be at the centre of my life helping me to live a life that is pleasing to you which is truly complete in a way that this world cannot offer.
 In your precious name I pray.
 Amen.

 Something more to consider

 If you have prayed this prayer for the very first time I would encourage you to find a local church where you can learn more about Jesus, the Word of God and the bringer of life.
 God Bless you!

 Take a few moments in the quiet and think about the good things, e.g. friends, family etc. in your life and give thanks to God for those things.
 Also remind yourself that despite the wonderful things you have in your life God alone can bring true fulfillment.

-Today's contributor is Joshua Norris, a student training for ministry with the United Reformed Church at Westminster College, Cambridge
+Today's contributor is Joshua Norris, a minister of the United Reformed Church